crasride/holbertonschool-validation/module3_task3/DEPLOY.md

 - What is in the archive and how to unarchive it?

 - It is a compressed file that is the awesome-api binary and is 'dist directory'.

+- To unarchive the package

+  Run the command: unzip awesome-website.zip

 - What are the commands to start and stop the application?